-Principal, Karen Jenkin – “We know sustainability is important to the way we live and we want it to become intrinsic to our students everyday learning.
-With the support of United Energy and So-Eco for Schools, we’re really confident our school will become a great role model of sustainability within the community.”
+Principal, Karen Jenkin – “We know sustainability is important to the way we live and we want it to become intrinsic to our students’ everyday learning.”

 Our vision for sustainability

 To become a Sustainable School by reducing Pinewood’s environmental impact or ‘footprint’.
 We aim to:

 - implement sustainable practices at Pinewood in the areas of energy and water use, waste disposal, creation of wildlife habitat and the purchasing of products and services.

 - include, where practical, themes of sustainability within the curriculum.

 - foster a sense of whole school responsibility for Pinewood as a Sustainable School.

 ResourceSmart Schools is “an award-winning Victorian Government program that assists schools to embed sustainability in everything they do, encourages real-life sustainability learning and helps schools save money.”